abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

 After that, when multiple users try to change the same record at the same time, concurrency stamp mismatch occurs and `AbpDbConcurrencyException` will be thrown.
-You can either handle the exception manually or let the ABP Framework handle for you and show a error modal like in the screenshot below.
+You can either handle the exception manually or let the ABP Framework handle it for you.

+ABP Framework shows a user-friendly error message like in the image below, if you don't handle the exception manually.

 ![Optimistic Concurrency](./images/optimistic-concurrency.png)